 It is generally accepted that one’s physical appearance has social consequences.
 Not only does a disfiguring burn on one’s’ face make him or her less attractive to potential mates; it becomes the very first impression in a social or business setting.
 We all like to feel that we are not… CONTINUE

-I have seen laser injuries that are consistent with the pattern of strokes that the doctor or nurse uses to remove the hair or the brown spots.
-There was a client who sustained what appeared to be zebra stripe scars from her shoulders to her elbows.
-They calmed down quite… CONTINUE
+I have seen burn injuries associated with laser treatments that are consistent with the pattern of strokes that the doctor or nurse uses to remove the hair or the brown spots.
+There was a client who sustained what appeared to be zebra stripe scars from her shoulders to her elbows….
+CONTINUE

 Absolutely, it can.
 For example, an adult burn victim whose face is permanently disfigured may feel very self-conscious going out with the family.
 He or she may feel anxiety about frightening his children’s friends or others.
 What’s so damaging and unjust about being a burn injury victim is if you… CONTINUE